 Amanda Paul is honored to serve as president of JWI's Young Women's Leadership Network in New York and to represent the Network on JWI's board of trustees.
-She is a licensed real estate salesperson with The Katzen Team, a top-five grossing team at Douglas Elliman as a sales and rental agent while she was the junior sales associate on DEDM's project, Madison Square Park Tower.
+She is a licensed real estate salesperson at Benjamin Rose Real Estate.
+Amanda recently worked on a Top 5 team at Douglas Elliman as a sales and rental agent while she was the junior sales associate on DEDM's project, Madison Square Park Tower.
 Amanda serves on the Young Professionals Committee for the Lung Cancer Research Foundation, is a co-chair for the FIDF Young Leadership Gala, a co-founder of Open Source Shabbat, a member of AIPAC YL, and on the UJA Federation Generosity Host Committee.
 She previously ran events and alumni engagement for Fuel for Truth and was a co-chair for the Children's Hearing Institute Young Professionals Committee.
-Amanda hails from the sunshine state and is a graduate of Florida State University with degrees in creative writing and hospitality.
+Amanda hails from the sunshine state and is a graduate of Florida State University, with degrees in creative writing and hospitality.
 She founded Alpha Phi at FSU, raising over $100,000 for Women's Heart Health.